-Perhaps Texas’s most famous landscape.
-Covered in rolling hills covered with trees and rocky terrain, the Texas Hill Country draws in countless visitors from other parts of the state.
+The Texas Hill Country is perhaps Texas’s most famous landscape.
+Rolling hills covered with trees and rocky terrain, the Texas Hill Country draws in countless visitors from other parts of the state.
 Then there is the springtime explosion of wildflowers, a mix of rich colors that cover the hills – most notable are the bluebonnets with their purple hue.

 Austin sits at the eastern edge of this well-known region.
 And since Austin is a tourist destination in its own right, it makes sense many visitors to the Texas Hill Country make their way to Austin for a few days after roaming through the hills and small towns.

 So if you have some friends coming to the Texas Hill Country — or maybe you’re planning a journey yourself — take plenty of time to enjoy the area.
 Get lost on some country roads and visit some of these Texas Hill Country hot-spots before ending your Austin road trip.

 Please note, if you are making the trip in Summer 2020, some locations may be closed due to Covid-19.
 Please call ahead to confirm.

 The Frio River

 As anyone who took a few weeks of Spanish classes can tell you, frio is the Spanish word for cold.
 An apt name for a river with an average temperature of about 68 degrees.
 Most Austinites enjoy the coolness of the Frio given the Texas heat, especially during the summer months.